 How you handle your business's back-end supply-and-demand process can impact the perception of your entire brand.
 With the instant gratification of online sales at an all-time high, a customer will just move to the next business offering the same or similar product if your inventory can't accommodate their immediate need.
 In today's small business landscape, there is no question that inventory management is an important process that warrants closer scrutiny.

 If you have an inventory management strategy, how effective is it?
+Be honest with yourself.

 Without a clear inventory management strategy, you: